-TLDR; Most mini metal lathes are very similar, but the BestEquip Mini Metal Lathe 7 x 14 and the Grizzly G8688 Mini Metal Lathe 7 x 12 are the best choices since they have better documentation and customer support.
+TLDR; Many mini metal lathes have similar features, but the BestEquip Mini Metal Lathe 7 x 14 and the Grizzly G8688 Mini Metal Lathe 7 x 12 are the best choices since they have better documentation and customer support, which is important for a complex tool such as this.
 All of them will require some adjustments and oiling after you receive them to make sure they work at peak performance.

-Mini lathes are popular with people building model engines, jewelery and amateur machinist projects, but they are useful for all makers.
-The basic operation of a lathe is creating various pieces by rotating (turning) metal or wood, which is then shaped by a fixed tool to create threads or any other kinds of grooves.
+Mini lathes are popular with modellers, jewellery makers and amateur machinist, but they are useful for all makers.
+If you’ve never worked with one, a lathe rotates a piece metal or wood, which is then shaped by a tool you hold.
 An experienced machinist can create complex parts by cutting off parts, drilling into it, enlarging holes and more.

-Mini metal lathes are lathes that are 7″x15″ in size or less and are considered entry-level tools.
-If you’re working on small projects only and don’t have a lot of space to spare, this is a great space-saving option.
+A small lathe is generally considered “mini” when it is 7″x15″ in size or less.
+If you’re working on relatively small projects only and don’t have a lot of space to spare, this is a great space-saving option.
 Also, a lathe that is strong enough to cut metal will also be able to cut wood and some plastics with the proper tools.
 Mini wood lathes are cheaper, but they are even smaller and generally not strong enough to cut metal, except very soft ones.

-In this article, we’ll review the following mini metal lathe:
+In this article, we’ll review the best mini metal lathes:

 - Central Machinery 7 x 10 Precision Mini Lathe